marios-pz/my-workout/README.md

 ## Disclaimer:
-- I precisely searched for uncopyrighted images, if the image below is copyrighted.
+- I precisely searched for uncopyrighted images, if the backround image is copyrighted.
   Not my problem! ;) its not gonna be used for commercial purposes.